redsoxfan0219/portfolio/content/en/code/datadictionarycreator/index.md

 ## Source Code

-The source code for `adamic` can be found at [github.com/redsoxfan0219/adamic](https://github.com/redsoxfan0219/adamic).
+The source code for `adamic` can be found at [this GitHub repository](https://github.com/redsoxfan0219/adamic).